Azure/cortana-intelligence-price-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 # Demand Forecasting and Price Optimization Solution

 ## Abstract
-This document is focusing on the post deployment instructions for the automated deployment through [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions).
+This document is focused on the post deployment instructions for the [automated deployment](https://gallery.cortanaintelligence.com/solution/513038e359b7464390be575513043ef3) through the Cortana Intelligence Gallery.
 The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-price-optimization/tree/master/Manual%20Deployment%20Guide).

+### Quick links
+[Monitor Progress](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#monitor-progress) - see how you can monitor the resources that have been deployed to your subscription.

+[Visualization Steps](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#visualization) - instructions to connect up a Power BI dashboard to your deployment that visualized the results.

+[Scaling](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#scaling) - guidance on how to think about scaling this solution according to your needs.

+[Customization](https://github.com/Azure/cortana-intelligence-price-optimization/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#customization) - guidance on how to think about customizing this solution with your own data.

 ## Monitor Progress
 Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the CIS.